DavidAnson/markdownlint-cli2/README.md

 ### Exit Codes

-- `0`: Linting was successful and there were no errors
+- `0`: Linting was successful and there were no errors (there may be warnings)
-- `1`: Linting was successful and there were errors
+- `1`: Linting was successful and there were errors (and possibly warnings)
-- `2`: Linting was not completed due to a runtime issue
+- `2`: Linting was not successful due to a problem or failure

 ## Rule List